-Strange Goings-On In Gold: The Dealers Buy In.
+Strange Goings-On In Gold: The Dealers Buy In

 You take aim, take your shot.
 Sometimes, you've got to re-write the plot.
 You've got to take what you've got.

-Avery B. Goodman chronicles a surprising decision being made, more or less simultaneously, by the large dealer banks [Goldman Sachs (NYSE:GS), HSBC (NYSE:HSBC), and JP Morgan Chase (NYSE:JPM)].
+Avery B. Goodman chronicles a surprising decision being made, more or less simultaneously, by the large dealer banks [Goldman Sachs (NYSE:GS), HSBC (NYSE:HSBC), and JPMorgan Chase (NYSE:JPM)].
 These banks are buying huge stockpiles of physical gold.

 Goodman considers the banks' intentions.
 He suggests: